-- PC-connected VR is the best, but you'll need an expensive system.
+- PC-connected VR has the best experience but requires an expensive system.
 The best VR gaming comes from headsets that you tether to a PC.
 But a VR-ready gaming PC starts at around $900 for a laptop, or a couple hundred less if you build your own PC.
-For more wallet-friendly VR, consider standalone headsets that don’t connect to any system or ones that can connect to your smartphone.
+For more wallet-friendly VR, consider standalone HMDs that don’t connect to any system or alternatives that connect to your smartphone.

 - Is your PC / smartphone powerful enough for VR?
-Before buying a VR headset that relies on a PC or smartphone connection, make sure your system meets the headset's minimum requirements.
-Steam has a free test for determining if your PC is VR-ready, and we also test this when we review gaming laptops.
-If your PC or smartphone doesn’t meet the headset's standards, consider increasing your budget or buying a standalone headset instead.
+Before buying a VR headset that relies on a PC or smartphone connection, you should ensure your device meets the headset's minimum requirements.
+Steam has a free test for checking if your PC can handle VR, and we also test this in our gaming laptop reviews.
+If your PC or smartphone doesn’t meet the headset's requirements, you might want to increase your budget or buy a standalone HMD instead.

 - When it comes to specs, bigger is better.
-Generally, the greater the refresh rate, field of view (FOV), resolution and pixel density (measured in pixels per inch or PPI), the smoother and sharper games will look.
+In general, the greater the headset's refresh rate, field of view (FOV), total resolution and pixel density (measured in pixels per inch or PPI), the smoother and sharper games will look.

-- Make sure you have enough square footage.
-Depending on the HMD, you may need a notable amount of physical space to properly game.
+- Make sure your home has enough square footage.
+Depending on the headset, you may need a notable amount of physical space to properly game.
 For example, the Oculus Rift S recommends a 3 x 3-foot space minimum, and the PSVR recommends a 10 x 10-foot area.

 - Mind your glasses.
 You can usually wear glasses in VR, but some HMDs make this more comfortable than others.
 Check the headset’s IPD (interpupillary distance, the distance between the pupils in millimeters), which may be adjustable.
 Better yet, opt for an headset with a glasses spacer, like the Oculus Go or Rift S.